 Brauereigasthof Drei Königinnen, Meister-Veits-Gäßchen 32,

 This is the tap of the former Augusta Brewery and is located at the eastern side of town at the end of a residential street.
-Typical wood pannels and marble floor, cellar partioned into a couple of different areas.
+Typical wood panels and marble floor, cellar portioned into a couple of different areas.
 Three or so beers on tap plus a couple of bottles.
 A cosy place, with lots of nooks and crannies and a terrace out back.
 The standard Bavarian food menu.

 AuXburg City Brewery GmbH, Ulmer Str.
 43